Gwee Li Sui

-Biography
+Gwee Li Sui (魏俐瑞 (魏俐瑞, Wèi Lìruì, Gūi Līsūi); Korean: 위리서; born 22 August 1970) is a Singaporean writer.
+His works include poetry, comics, non-fiction, and translation.
+He wrote Myth of the Stone, a graphic novel in English.
+He is also the author of Spiaking Singlish, a book on Singlish (Singaporean patois) written entirely in Singlish.

+Education

 Gwee went to the now-defunct MacRitchie Primary School and then Anglo-Chinese Secondary School and Anglo-Chinese Junior College.
 In 1995, he graduated from the National University of Singapore with a First-Class Honours degree in English literature and was awarded the NUS Society Gold Medal for Best Student in English.
 His Honours thesis was on Günter Grass's novel The Tin Drum (German: Die Blechtrommel).
 His Master's thesis was on Hermann Broch's novel The Death of Virgil (German: Der Tod des Vergil).

-In 1999, Gwee began his doctoral research on the period from the English Enlightenment to early German Romanticism at Queen Mary, University of London.
-His eventual thesis was on the discursive influence of Newtonianism on the poetry of Richard Blackmore, Alexander Pope, and Novalis.
-From 2003 to 2009, he worked as an assistant professor at the NUS Department of English Language and Literature.
+Gwee pursued his doctoral research on the period from the English Enlightenment to early German Romanticism at Queen Mary, University of London.
+His thesis was on the discursive influence of Newtonianism on the poetry of Richard Blackmore, Alexander Pope, and Novalis.

+Academic career

+From 2003 to 2009, Gwee was an assistant professor at the National University of Singapore Department of English Language and Literature.

+Literary career

-Gwee has been a full-time writer since leaving academia.
+Gwee has been a full-time writer since leaving academia, with over 20 books to date.
 A popular speaker, he continues to instruct at various universities and institutions.
 He is sought for his opinions on literature, language, and religion and has been on the evaluation panel for several top literary awards in Singapore, Southeast Asia, and East Asia.
 In 2010, he was an international writer- and critic-in-residence at the Toji Cultural Centre in South Korea.

-Between 2008 and 2011, Gwee hosted public interviews with Singaporean cultural figures at the independent bookstore BooksActually.
-Between 2013 and 2017, he ran The Arts House's "Sing Lit 101: How to Read a Singaporean Poem" and gave five seasons of public lectures on important Singaporean poems.
-Since 2018, he leads the National Library Board's "How to Fall in Love with Classics" series, which focuses on literary classics in different mediums and genres.
-He also fronts Yahoo!
-Singapore's flagship TV programme "Singlish with Uncle Gwee".
+From 2008 to 2011, Gwee hosted public interviews with Singaporean cultural figures at the independent bookstore BooksActually.
+From 2013 to 2017, he ran The Arts House's "Sing Lit 101: How to Read a Singaporean Poem" and gave 5 seasons of public lectures on important Singaporean poems.
+From 2018 to 2022, he led the National Library Board's "How to Fall in Love with Classics" series for 10 seasons, focusing on literary classics in different mediums and genres.
+He also fronted Yahoo!
+Singapore's flagship TV programme "Singlish with Uncle Gwee" for 4 seasons from 2018 to 2020.